Category: Jazz

 -

-The one interview in existence with jazz trumpeter Booker Little, given shortly before his passing.
+The ONLY INTERVIEW with the brilliant jazz trumpeter/composer Booker Little, published shortly before his untimely death.

 -

-Cecil Taylor: “This Music is the Face of a Drum” (Interview)
+Jazz: Cecil Taylor — “This Music is the Face of a Drum” (Interview)

 Cecil Taylor’s explanation of Black methodology.